The Effect of an Oil/Water interface on the Nucleation Kinetics and Polymorphism of Glycine

 This project will investigate how an oil interface affects nucleation and polymorph formation of glycine.
 Glycine is the smallest amino acid and exhibits multiple crystal structures (polymorphs), and despite being extensively studied, there is considerable controversy in literature regarding nucleation mechanisms and polymorph formation.
 This project uses experiments and classical molecular dynamics simulations to study the impact of oil interfaces on the nucleation kinetics and polymorphic outcome of glycine from aqueous solution.

-For more information about the project please contact Dr Karen Johnston (email@example.com), Prof. Jan Sefcik (firstname.lastname@example.org), or David McKechnie (email@example.com), Department of Chemical and Process Engineering, University of Strathclyde.
+For more information about the project please contact Dr Karen Johnston (firstname.lastname@example.org) or Prof. Jan Sefcik (email@example.com), at the Department of Chemical and Process Engineering, University of Strathclyde.

 For a list of the research areas in which ARCHIE-WeSt users are active please click here.